William Seton of Kylesmure: Sheriff and Postmaster

 As Sheriff of Edinburgh he held a justice court at Peebles in 1616.
 41 cases were heard and 21 culprits were hanged.
 He wrote to the King's advocate Lord Binning after the executions regretting the waste of men of relatively good standing who might otherwise have been of good service.

 He acquired a great lodging and a vacant ground in the Maygate of Dunfermline in 1616 from Patrick Murray of Pardewis.
 The property was transferred to his brother, the Earl of Dunfermline, in 1619.
+In his 1622 will, the Earl of Dunfermline directed the Earl of Winton and his brother Sir William Seton to complete his building work at Pinkie House.

 In April 1617 Anne of Denmark made new appointments to the advisory committee managing her estates in Scotland, and Kylesmure was made a counsellor.

 In 1619 as Postmaster he convened the postmasters of Cocksburnspath, Haddington, and the Canongate before the Privy Council to discuss problems with the postal service towards England.
 In July 1619 the Chancellor wrote to King James reminding him that Kylesmure was exempted from serving as a Justice of the Peace for Haddingtonshire.

 He died in 1635 and was buried at Seton Collegiate Church.